MASTG-TECH-0059: Accessing App Data Directories

 Using objection for iOS (Jailbroken and Non-Jailbroken Devices)¶

-Using objection's command env will also show you all the directory information of the app.
-Connecting to the application with objection is described in objection for iOS.
-In this case we're connecting to iGoat-Swift:
+Using objection for iOS's env command will also show you all the app's directory information.
+In this example, we're connecting to iGoat-Swift:

 OWASP.iGoat-Swift on (iPhone: 11.1.2) [usb] # env